Inclusive Search and Selection

 - Search Committee Members: Generate a strong pool of candidates; advise the hiring manager of candidates best qualified to meet the needs of the University and the school or department; play a major role in the recruitment, interviewing, screening, and evaluation of applicants; participate fully in committee activities.

-Discuss how unconscious basis impacts assumptions about candidates based on race, gender, ethnicity, age, sexual orientation, family/marital status, etc. Raise awareness about conscious bias like academic pedigree or being a “fit” at Wake Forest.
-Discuss what constitutes “diversity” in an applicant pool.
-Invite leadership to join a search committee meeting to reiterate the University’s commitment to diversity and inclusion.
+Discuss how unconscious bias impacts assumptions about candidates based on race, gender, ethnicity, age, sexual orientation, family/marital status, etc. Raise awareness about conscious bias like academic pedigree or being a “fit” at Wake Forest.
+Invite leadership to join a search committee meeting to reiterate their needs and expectations related to the position.
 Invite your WFU-HR Recruiter to meet with the committee and consult on best practices.

-The search committee’s role is not to hire a candidate, but to recommend who should continue in the process.
+The search committee’s role is not to hire a candidate, but to recommend to the hiring manager a list of most qualified candidates.

 Position Descriptions